Javascript Menu by Deluxe-Menu.com

 Detailed Map

 We have services on the first and third Sundays of each month and on the preceding Saturday evenings.
 We also have services on some major feast-days during the week.
 Our current Schedule of Services can be viewed here.
 Our church is generally only open when we have services.
 Visitors are always welcome!
 If you would like to contact us before visiting, it is best to send an email.
-We check this inbox regularly and will respond to messages within 24 hours.
-You can also contact us in the same way to arrange baptisms and memorial services.
-Please don't hesitate to reach out!
+We check this inbox regularly and will respond to messages as soon as we can.
+You can also contact us in the same way to arrange baptisms and memorial servicesPlease note: The telephone number that has been listed on Google is a private number and messages or unknown calls to this number will not be responded to or answered.

 Our parish is a small one that relies on community support and the voluntary service of our clergy to make ends meet.
 If you find this website to be of interest or of assistance, please consider helping us.
 Donations may be made directly to our bank account: